First are some informational and interactive self-help websites. Scroll down to view a list of coping skills and other wellness tips.

 Coping with Stress:

 Stress can take its toll on your health, both emotionally and physically.
 The longer stress continues, the more damage it can do.
 Depression, anxiety, irritability, fatigue, high blood pressure, heart disease, digestive problems, aches and pains, unhealthy weight gain or loss, and trouble sleeping can all result from unresolved stress.
 Eventually, relationships may become strained or lost, and work or school may become too difficult to maintain.
-So, coping with stress is important for maintaining wellness.

 The good news is, stress can be managed and reduced.
 People find all sorts of ways to cope with stress.
 Many strategies are healthy and are proven to work.